 - There’s a Wi-Fi setting on the display but no documentation on how to get it to work

 - Power cable is too short (1 meter power cable while the height of the machine is already 1 meter and the power input is on top)

 - It’s pretty loud

 TEVO did it again.
 The Little Monster is worth every penny.
-It’s easy to setup, delivers high quality prints and prints really fast.
+It’s easy to set-up, delivers high quality prints and prints really fast.
 The auto calibration and touch screen display make it a reliably, easy to use machine.
-You can buy it on Aliexpress or Amazon.
+The TEVO Monster is available on GearBest or Amazon.com.